-Closing arguments in Brighton Ax Murder Trial
+Closing arguments in Brighton ax murder trial

 Sarah’s testimony

-Sarah Krauseneck was 3 at the time her mother Cathy was found dead.
+Sarah Krauseneck was three at the time her mother Cathy was found dead.

 According to attorneys, Sarah provided a written statement to Brighton Police in 1982, excusing her from testifying again in the trial.

-Sarah’s testifies getting up early, her father already at work, and someone in her home she didn’t know…a ‘bad man, possibly a woman, no clothes/glasses, sleeping in mommy and daddy’s bed with an ax in their head.’
+Sarah testifies about getting up early, her father already at work, and someone in her home she didn’t know…a ‘bad man, possibly a woman, no clothes/glasses, sleeping in mommy and daddy’s bed with an ax in their head.’

 Gallagher says this “bad man” was James Krauseneck, and Sarah was describing seeing her mother, in an unrecognizable state.